cstoquer/pixelbox/README.md

 ### Program structure

-Your game entry point is the `src/main.js` file.
+The game entry point is the `src/main.js` file.
 If you provide a `exports.update` function, pixelbox will call it every frame.

 Build is made using [browserify](http://browserify.org/) which give you access